Concordium/concordium.github.io/source/mainnet/docs/network/nodes/troubleshoot-windows.rst

 .. troubleshoot-node-windows:

 ======================================
-Troubleshoot a node running on Windows
+Troubleshoot a node on Windows
 ======================================

 This guide describes how to troubleshoot a node running on Windows on the Concordium network.